 Several structural factors explain why modular construction methods are gaining momentum in Spain.

-Second, construction timelines are under constant pressure.
+Construction timelines are under constant pressure.
 Logistics operators, renewable energy developers, and public authorities often work with fixed commissioning dates.
 Modular buildings allow parallel processes—site preparation and factory production—cutting total project duration significantly.

-Third, Spain’s market increasingly requires a mix of temporary and permanent building solutions.
+Spain’s market increasingly requires a mix of temporary and permanent building solutions.
 Temporary site offices for infrastructure projects, seasonal worker accommodation in agriculture, and expandable facilities for ports and logistics centers all benefit from modular flexibility.

 Modular Buildings vs. Prefabricated Building Systems